-- A. If the family rejects with good cause any unit offered, they will not lose their place on the transfer waiting list. - B. If the transfer is being made at the request of the Harrisonburg Redevelopment and Housing Authority and the family rejects two offers without good cause, the Harrisonburg Redevelopment and Housing Authority will take action to terminate their tenancy.
-If the reason for the transfer is that the current unit is too small to meet the Harrisonburg Redevelopment and Housing Authority's optimum occupancy standards, the family may request in writing to stay in the unit without being transferred so long as their occupancy will not exceed two people per living/sleeping room. - C. If the transfer is being made at the family's request and the rejected offer provides deconcentration incentives, the family will maintain their place on the transfer list and will not otherwise be penalized. - D. If the transfer is being made at the family's request, the family may, without good cause and without penalty, turn down one offer that does not include deconcentration incentives.
+- A. If the family rejects with good cause any unit offered, they will not lose their place on the transfer waiting list. - B. If the transfer is being made at the request of the Harrisonburg Redevelopment and Housing Authority and the family rejects two offers without good cause, the Harrisonburg Redevelopment and Housing Authority will take action to terminate their tenancy. - C. If the transfer is being made at the family's request and the rejected offer provides deconcentration incentives, the family will maintain their place on the transfer list and will not otherwise be penalized. - D. If the transfer is being made at the family's request, the family may, without good cause and without penalty, turn down one offer that does not include deconcentration incentives.
 After turning down a second such offer without good cause, the family's name will be removed from the transfer list.

-15.6 COST OF THE FAMILY'S MOVE
+14.6 COST OF THE FAMILY'S MOVE